carpentries-lab/python-aos-lesson/episodes/01-conda.md

 ## Basic usage

-Anaconda comes with around 75 of the most widely used libraries (and their depedencies).
+Anaconda comes with many of the most widely used libraries (and their dependencies).

-In addition, there are around 330 libraries available via `conda install`, which can be installed via the Anaconda Navigator graphical user interface or at the command line.
+In addition, there are a huge number libraries available via `conda install`, which can be installed via the Anaconda Navigator graphical user interface or at the command line.
 For instance, installing the popular `xarray` library can be achieved by simply entering the following at the command line:
 ~~~
 $ conda install xarray
 ~~~
 {: .language-bash}

-You can use `conda search -f xarray` (or the Navigator) to find out if the packge you want is in the 330.
+You can use `conda search -f xarray` (or the Navigator) to find out if the package you want is available.

 > ## Miniconda
 >